California Bag Ban: Answering the 7 Most Common Questions

 Answer: Apart from California, Hawaii also took a step forward in banning non-biodegradable bags; in 2015, all the counties in Hawaii approved a bag ban.

 Answer: With the new regulation kicking in, retailers will likely see an increasing demand for reusable and recycled bags.
 One of the problems facing retailers is simply keeping reusable bags in stock.
 Many retailers underestimated the need for such bags.
-Customers who no longer use plastic bags may immediately consider sturdy and reusable bags offered by retailers, thus creating the need for different styles of reusable bags.
+Customers who no longer use plastic bags may immediately consider sturdy and reusable bags offered by retailers, thus creating the need for different reusable bags.

 That being said, retailers of all sizes small should start researching ways to provide reusable shopping bags made of recycled material to their customers.